microsoft/rag-experiment-accelerator/README.md

 This project follows the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any questions or comments.

+### Developer Contribution Guidelines

+- **Branch Naming Convention**:
+    - Use the GitHub UI to include a tag in the branch name, then create the branch directly from the UI.
+Here are some examples:
+        - `bug/11-short-description`
+        - `feature/22-short-description`
+- **Merging Changes**:
+    - When merging, squash your commits to have up to 3 incremental commits for Pull Requests (PRs) and merges.
+- **Branch Hygiene**:
+    - Delete the branch after it has been merged.
+- **Testing Changes Locally**:
+    - Before merging, test your changes locally.
+- **Naming Conventions**:
+    - Use snake case for metric names and configuration variables, like `example_snake_case`.
+    - Set up your Git username to be your first and last name, like this: `git config --global user.name "First Last"`

 ## Trademarks